-The first evidence you’re going to have that this worked will be all the stuff floating around in your vinegar/tea tree oil liquid.
+The first evidence you’re going to have that this homemade jewelry cleaner worked will be all the stuff floating around in your vinegar/tea tree oil liquid.
 The last time I put my jewelry in this mixture I didn’t think it was too dirty, and it didn’t exactly need cleaning.
 Within just a few minutes, though, there was so much stuff floating around in the water that I was appalled.

 Personally, I love the feeling of wearing newly-cleaned, sparkly jewelry.
 If you find that you keep gazing at your rings and getting kind of lost in the sparkle, you’ll know that you’ve done a good job of cleaning them.
 And you’ll enjoy that look until the next time you make biscuits, put on lotion, or make your kids play-dough.